 ABSD payable = $850,000 x 12% = $102,000

 Buying a new home means taking up the mantle in protecting it.
-For a comprehensive plan that offers great coverage for home content at affordable premiums, look to Tiq Home Insurance for greater peace of mind.
+Be sure to compare the best home insurance plans and give yourself greater peace of mind.

 Seller’s Stamp Duty (SSD)